Francis Ngannou stops Miocic, claims UFC heavyweight title

+LAS VEGAS (AP) — Francis Ngannou has been the next big thing in the UFC heavyweight division for several years.
+Just about everyone believed greatness was within the powerful Cameroonian challenger’s reach if he could ever put his prodigious talents together.

+All that potential was realized in six sensational minutes Saturday night when Ngannou took the belt away from the most accomplished fighter in the division’s history.

-LAS VEGAS (AP) — Francis Ngannou claimed the UFC heavyweight championship on Saturday night, stopping Stipe Miocic with ferocious punches early in the second round at UFC 260.
+Ngannou stopped Stipe Miocic with ferocious punches early in the second round to claim the heavyweight title at UFC 260.

-Ngannou (11-2) avenged his blowout loss to Miocic in 2018 by demonstrating everything he has learned in the ensuing three years during a dominant victory.
-The first UFC heavyweight champion from Africa flattened Miocic (21-3) twice early in the second, finishing the fight 52 seconds into the round.
+Ngannou (11-2) avenged his blowout loss to Miocic in 2018 by demonstrating everything he has learned in the ensuing three years.
+The first UFC heavyweight champion from Africa flattened Miocic (21-3) twice early in the second, finally buckling the champ’s knees and ending the bout 52 seconds into the round.

-The fight ended quickly after Ngannou won the first round.
-Miocic recovered from his first knockdown in the second round and even landed a right hand that stung Ngannou, but the challenger replied with a picture-perfect left hook, depositing Miocic roughly on the canvas again for the finish.
+“Man, it’s amazing,” Ngannou said.
+“The feeling of it is just great.
+Imagine something you’ve been waiting for your entire life, and struggling to have it.
+Sometimes I felt like I was drowning and I had to struggle back, but now we’re here.”

+Ngannou won a fairly quiet first round with superior striking and ground work, but there was nothing quiet about the finish.

+Ngannou tried to call his mother in Cameroon immediately after the fight, but said he couldn’t get through to her because everyone was “going crazy” celebrating his win.

+“I can’t talk to anybody in Cameroon right now,” he said.
+“It’s a good craziness, for a good reason.”

-The 34-year-old Ngannou is a former aspiring boxer who discovered mixed martial arts after he left Cameroon for France.
+The 34-year-old Ngannou is a former aspiring boxer who discovered mixed martial arts after he left Cameroon for France in his mid-20s.
 He rose rapidly through his new sport with his fearsome power and growing all-around skill, but Miocic interrupted his ascent by winning every round of their first bout in Boston.

-The long-anticipated changing of the guard atop the UFC’s heavyweight division finally happened in their rematch.
-In the Vegas cage, Ngannou was far too much for Miocic, the firefighter from Cleveland who is the most accomplished heavyweight champion in UFC history.
+The loss staggered the confidence of a once-dynamic fighter.
+He barely threw a punch in his next bout, an embarrassing loss to Derrick Lewis.

+But Ngannou impressively regained his confidence later in 2018 and kicked off a run of four consecutive knockout victories against veteran heavyweights, putting him back in line for Miocic.

 In the co-main event of this pay-per-view show at the UFC Apex gym on the promotion’s corporate campus, former welterweight champion Tyron Woodley lost his fourth consecutive fight when Vicente Luque submitted him with a D’Arce choke late in the first round.